Last Updated on June 4, 2020 by Shuvani Sanyal, MD

 I am doing this interview right now, because I am hurting.
 I am hurting and I’m trying to find a way to cope with reality.

 I figured it might help to share my story with others.
 I take comfort in knowing that maybe my story can make other people with similar situations feel less alone.
-If there’s anything that kills me most about living with an STD, it’s feeling alone.
+If there’s anything that kills me most about living with an STI/STD, it’s feeling alone.

 I discovered The STI Project the day that I found out that I have herpes.
 I strongly believe in what The STI Project stands for.

 The stigma surrounding STDs really is worse than the diseases themselves.
 I can’t tell you how many times I’ve witnessed people being down-right ignorant and making judgmental comments about STDs and/or people with STDs.